runely/calendar-homey/README.md

 1. Paste the calendar link in the Homey app settings
     - **It must be the original link (*Apple Calendar has case sensitive urls*)**

+### Add device `IcalCalendar`

+Add the `IcalCalendar` device to follow along with how many calendars you have configured, total event count for all your calendars, and last synchronization timestamp and event count per calendar configured.

 ### Timezone in your calendar (*.ics)

 :exclamation: